 This venerable music club features both New Orleans' finest performers from across the genre spectrum and well-known touring bands.
 Every other Sunday, though, Tip's hosts a Cajun Fais-Do-Do (a fancy word for a dance).
 The Fais-Do-Do usually features the excellent Bruce Daigrepont Cajun Band, and if Bruce is on tour, another worthy group always takes his place.
 These shows are wildly popular among local Cajun dancers, so if you want to see the real thing on the dance floor (and perhaps have a waltz or two yourself), swing by.

 03 of 06

 Originally an offshoot of the now-defunct Mulate's Cajun Restaurant in the small Acadiana town of Breaux Bridge, Mulate's is a good choice for both food and music.
 There's a dance floor adjacent to the dining room, where dancers twirl between courses while a live band plays.
-It can be a bit of a tourist trap, but the location is convenient (it's very near the Convention Center, as well as the Julia Street Pier, where cruise ships dock), and the music is to-the-bone Cajun, every night from 7-10 (10:30 on Friday and Saturday).
+It can be a bit of a tourist trap, but the location is convenient (it's very near the Convention Center, as well as the Julia Street Pier, where cruise ships dock), and the music is to-the-bone Cajun, every night.
 Lee Benoit & the Bayou Stompers and La Touché are the usual weeknight groups, and the wonderful Jonno & Bayou Deville are usually in on weekends.

 201 Julia Street